KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 Represents errors that occur during command compilation; when a command tree could not be produced to represent the command text.

-    throw [System.Data.EntityCommandCompilationException]::New("Represents errors that occur during command compilation; when a command tree could not be produced to represent the command text.")
+    throw [System.Data.EntityCommandCompilationException]::New('Represents errors that occur during command compilation; when a command tree could not be produced to represent the command text.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Data.EntityCommandCompilationException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Data.EntityCommandCompilationException.aspx)